DataDog/documentation/content/en/error_tracking/issue_states.md

 Error Tracking automatically marks issues as **RESOLVED** that appear to be inactive or resolved due to a lack of recent error occurrences:

-- If the issue was last reported in a version that is more than 14 days old, and a newer version has been released but does not report the same error, Error Tracking auto-resolves the issue.
+- If the issue was last reported in a version that is more than 14 days old, and a newer version has been released but does not report the same error, Error Tracking automatically resolves the issue.
 Configure your services with version tags (see instructions for [APM][1], [RUM][2], and [Logs][3]) to ensure that automatic resolution accounts for versions of your services.
-- If `version` tags are not set up, Error Tracking auto-resolves an issue if there have been no new errors reported for that issue within the last 14 days.
+- If `version` tags are not set up, Error Tracking automatically resolves an issue if there have been no new errors reported for that issue within the last 14 days.

 ## Automatic re-opening through regression detection